start

 ......

-# Post-processing, make the picture more fun
+# Post-processing to make the picture more fun

 ......